sibanez12/jekyll-now/index.md

 # About Me

-I am currently a final year Ph.D. student at Stanford University advised by Professor [Nick McKeown](http://yuba.stanford.edu/~nickm/).
+I recently completed my PhD at Stanford University advised by Professor [Nick McKeown](http://yuba.stanford.edu/~nickm/) and am currently a postdoctoral scholar at Stanford.
+Prior to my PhD, I received my bachelors degree in Engineering from Harvey Mudd College.

 ## Research Interests